How to Sleep on the Plane to Japan

 It goes without saying that it’s going to be easier to fall asleep if you’re already tired – although, depending on the time difference from where you’re flying to and Japan this might not work so well for adapting to local time.

-Because everyone else is tired night flights are normally generally pretty quieter than day ones which can also help you sleep better.
+Because everyone else is tired, night flights are generally quieter than day ones, which can also help you sleep better.

-Because I do find it so hard to sleep on a plane, night flights are usually my idea of a nightmare – so, I tend to ignore my own advice and fly during the day!
+Because I find it so hard to sleep on a plane, night flights are usually my idea of a nightmare, so I tend to ignore my own advice and fly during the day!

 2. Fly the Dreamliner